julianomacielferreira/Algorithms-Java/src/algorithms/fundamentals/README.md

 }
 ```

-And then implementing the BinarySearchTestClient class:
+And then implementing the BinarySearchTestClient class to read the command line parameter:

 ```java
 import java.util.Arrays;